Bluish-y/Analytical_SRV/README.md

 **Note**: The ps and qs correspond to the rows and columns instead of columns and rows as descriped in the report.
-This has happened since the definition of the vectorization operator is different in this code.
-However, all formulas remain same due to this switch.
+This due to the fact that the definition of the vectorization operator is different in this code.
+So switching ps and qs like done here reverses the effect and reproduces the results outlined in the report.

 # Analytical SRVs